Cursor Agent Terminal Command Behaves Unexpectedly

 cd packages/web && pnpm test -- --run

---run-style flags avoid hanging watch mode.
-Always cd; never rely on inherited cwd.
+A --run-style flag avoids hanging in watch mode.
+Always cd into the target; never rely on an inherited cwd.

 Step 3: Source env explicitly

-Before running any code that needs env vars, source .envrc explicitly:
+Before running anything that needs env vars, source it explicitly:

 source .envrc && env | grep DATABASE_URL

-Step 4: Make the agent grab the tail of test output
+Step 4: Make the agent grab the real test output

 pnpm test > /tmp/test-output.log 2>&1; tail -200 /tmp/test-output.log